M0NEYMASTER/FortniteLeaksUPDATES/leaks.md

 Simpson Collab Coming? -Leaks all over the map

-New bug season???
-Chapter 6 season 3 is  bug themed
+Fortnite installed the wrong version downtime expectied to be all day

-terminator or travis scooot may return!
+terminator or travis scoot may return!

-Blitz Royale is Staying!
-As of now Blitz royal is staying in the game  **After** season 2
+Blitz Royale is Staying for 4 more weeks

 New encripted cars coming!